GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 ### How user onboarding works

-As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated in case the user is known.
+As stated in the [sample flow](#sample-authentication-flow), after a user has logged in at an external provider a new record is added in local LDAP - or updated if the user is known.

 To determine if a user was already added, a string is composed with the provider name and the user ID.
 For example, if user "MrBrown123" has logged in at Twitter, the string would look like `passport-twitter:mrbrown123`.
 An LDAP search is performed for a match in the people branch for an entry where attribute `oxExternalUid` equals `passport-twitter:mrbrown123`.